Mozness/AR-SummerStudio2020/README.md

 - Set up Raspberry Pi with sensors.</br>
 - Change Node Red flow to connect to your database and update your tables.</br>
 - Start MySQL server and run Pis.
 Data should update if set up correctly.</br>
+- Update dbconnect function in dbfunction file to reflect your MySQL database IP, user and name. </br>
 - Run video-drawing.py on Pycharm to launch program.</br>
 - Run motion sensing program.